-"We started by accident," Tugwell told Shop TODAY.
+"We started by accident," Tugwell tells TODAY.com.
 "My daughter Banks was diagnosed with a brain tumor when she was two.
 During that time, my sister kept me distracted by stringing beads and creating."

 We had no intention of turning our bead stringing into a business.